prometheusresearch-archive/webtest/README.md

 ## Usage

-Basic usage is to execute:
+Basic usage is as simple as:

     % webtest .

 which will try to find tests using `**/__tests__/*-test.js` glob pattern and execute them within the PhantomJS headless browser.

+To re-run tests on source code changes supply `--watch` parameter:

+    % webtest --watch .

+To run tests in regular browser jsut visit `http://localhost:3000` while this command is executing.

-## Custom test discovery
+### Custom test discovery

 You can specify desired test suites by listsing them as arguments: